manishpatel005/The-C-Programming-Language/README.md

 Program to print histogram of frequencies of different characters | [Exercise 1-14](Solutions/Chapter-1/Exercise1_14.c)| Program to convert Fahrenheit to Celsius using function | [Exercise 1-15](Solutions/Chapter-1/Exercise1_15.c)| Program to print length of arbitrary long input lines and as much possible of the text | [Exercise 1-16](Solutions/Chapter-1/Exercise1_16.c)|
+Program to print all input lines that are longer than 80 characters | [Exercise 1-17](Solutions/Chapter-1/Exercise1_17.c)|
+Program to remove trailing blanks and tabs from each line of input and delete entirely blank lines  | [Exercise 1-18](Solutions/Chapter-1/Exercise1_18.c)|
+Program that reverses its input a line at a time | [Exercise 1-19](Solutions/Chapter-1/Exercise1_19.c)|
+Program "Detab" that replaces tabs in the input with proper number of blanks to reach to next tab stop | [Exercise 1-20](Solutions/Chapter-1/Exercise1_20.c)|
+Program "Entab" that replaces strings of blanks by the minimum number of blanks and tabs to achive same spacing | [Exercise 1-21](Solutions/Chapter-1/Exercise1_21.c)|
+Program to "Fold" long input lines into two or more shorter lines | [Exercise 1-22](Solutions/Chapter-1/Exercise1_22.c)|